St. Louis Community College–Forest Park: History

 On September 24, 2009, a suspicious package was found in a men's restroom in the D Building.
 It was removed by the St. Louis Police Department Bomb and Arson Squad.
 The next day, the police announced that the package had contained a live bomb and would have caused "moderate to heavy damage" if it had exploded.

+The campus is home to the Mildred E. Bastian Center for the Performance Arts, although it has been closed since 2023.